 - What do you feel would make the best use of our time together?

-In the next section, we’ll go into more detail on how to market your tutoring side hustle.
+In the next section, we’ll detail how to market your tutoring side hustle.

 6. Market Your Tutoring Side Hustle